-Notes from the Broad River
+Notes from the farm

 • This is where we tell the story as it happens — the cria arriving on rainy days, the shearing shed humming with life, pulling our first honey load from our new farm, the first fence posts going in, the equipment arriving, dyeing pots simmering, and the little victories that make up a farming year.